BARBARA P BUSH ELEMENTARY SCHOOL

 Article I – Name

-The name of this organization shall be designated as the Barbara Pierce Bush Elementary School Parent-Teacher Organization (PTO).
-The activities of this organization shall be directed by the PTO Executive Board.
+The name of this organization shall be designated as the Barbara P Bush Elementary School Parent Teacher Organization (PTO).
+The activities of this organization shall be directed by the PTO Board.

 Article II – Purposes

-The overall purposes of the Barbara P. Bush Elementary Parent-Teacher Organization shall be:
+The overall purposes of the PTO shall be:

-To promote the general welfare and betterment of Bush Elementary School and its students.
+To promote the general welfare and betterment of the Barbara P Bush Elementary School (BBE) and its students.

 To promote the welfare of children and youth in homes, school and community.